intermine/im-docs/docs/embedding/apps-c/publication-search.md

 module.exports = query
 ```

-First we are requiring some other modules:
+First we require some other modules:

 **`pubs`**